Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 ![](img/chapter-4/new_github_repository.png)

 Let's walk through all the options visible on this page:

 - **Repository name**
-	- Choose a name for your repository, using `-` as spaces.
+	- Choose a name for your repository, using `-` as spaces (e.g. test-repository).
-	- If you don't care much about what to name it (if you're experimenting) then you can use their standard name marked in green under the text-bar.
+	- If you don't care much about what to name it (if you're experimenting) then you can use their standard name marked in green under the text-bar (suggested by Github).
 - **Description**
 	- Choose some form of description for your project.
 	- Keep it clear, keep it concise.
 - **Visibility**
-	- Do you want the world to see the project or not?
+	- Private or public, if public anyone can view it
 	- If you're doing it outside of a task, you might want to put it on private
 		- But if it **is** for a task, make sure it is public (otherwise I cannot grade)
 - **Template**